sajimenez/enviame-test/README.md

     * Duplicate the file `example.env` and rename it to `.env`
     * Edit the environment variables inside the `.env` file accordingly
     * Activate the virtual environment: `pipenv shell` (this automatically loads the `.env` file)
-    * Note: If no DATABASE_URL is defined, the apps creates an Sqlite file by default.
+    * Note: If no DATABASE_URL is defined, the app creates an Sqlite file by default.

 1. Run migrations, load mock data and start the server:
     ```